-You no doubt have enough basic office supplies, like rubber bands, staples and paper clips, but think about how much time you spend in your office – it’s usually a minimum of eight hours a day!
-Doesn’t it make sense that you should have a few other things stashed away, just in case of emergency?
+You no doubt have enough basic office supplies, like rubber bands, staples, and paper clips, but think about how much time you spend in your office – it’s usually a minimum of eight hours a day!
+Doesn’t it make sense that you should have a few other things stashed away, just in case of an emergency?
 Why not dedicate a drawer to other things that could make your life easier at work?

 If you have to work late, or you forget to bring lunch, a little stash of munchables can make life a lot easier.
 If no one in your office has allergies, bring some peanut butter and a box of crackers.
 Microwavable soup, or dry soup mix, can also make a nice snack when the going gets tough and you don’t have time for a proper meal.
 A few juice boxes can give you a sugar boost when you need one, and cookies are always comforting.
-Of course you can always toss an apple or an orange in your drawer as well – just don’t let it get shoved to the back and forgotten!
+Of course, you can always toss an apple or an orange in your drawer as well – just don’t let it get shoved to the back and forgotten!
 Also, if your office has any issues with insects or rodents (more common than you might think), make sure that you keep any food items inside a sealed container or a glass jar to prevent messes and contamination.

 - Safety Pins

-You can fix almost any clothing emergency with a safety pin, until you’re able to get home and do a better job.
+You can fix almost any clothing emergency with a safety pin until you’re able to get home and do a better job.